henryhyw/henryhyw.github.io/menu/early.md

 I fell in love with computer science when I was 13, in my first year of junior high school.
 My computer science teacher demonstrated how a batch script can create folders automatically.
 From that moment, I was fascinated by how computers could be programmed to do all sorts of cool things.
 I taught myself the basics of Java and Python and started building simple apps, like a contact notebook app in Java and an advanced number guessing game with user accounts and game history logged in text files.

-Here are some screenshots of the first app (contact notebook) I made.
+Here are some screenshots of this first app (contact notebook) I made.

 <div class="scroll-container">
   <img src="/assets/img/contactnotebook1.jpg">